DavidDTessier/gcp-certifications/Network Engineer/READMEv2.md

 **Use cases**
 You can use Serverless VPC Access to access resources such as:
 * Compute Engine VM instances,
-* Memorystore instances, and any other resources with internal DNS or internal IP address.
+* MemoryStore instances, and any other resources with internal DNS or internal IP address.

 Some examples are:
-* You use Memorystore to store data for a serverless service.
+* You use MemoryStore to store data for a serverless service.
 * Your serverless workloads use third-party software that you run on a Compute Engine VM.
 * You run a backend service on a Managed Instance Group in Compute Engine and need your serverless environment to communicate with this backend without exposure to the internet.
 * Your serverless environment needs to access data from your on-premises database through Cloud VPN.